AdaptiveCpp/AdaptiveCpp/doc/stdpar.md

 ## Using accelerated C++ standard parallelism

 Offloading of C++ standard parallelism is enabled using `--acpp-stdpar`.
 This flag does not by itself imply a target or compilation flow, which will have to be provided in addition using the normal `--acpp-targets` argument.
 C++ standard parallelism is expected to work with any of our clang compiler-based compilation flows, such as `omp.accelerated`, `cuda`, `hip` or the generic SSCP compiler (`--acpp-targets=generic`).
 It is not currently supported in library-only compilation flows.
 The focus of testing currently is the generic SSCP compiler.
-AdaptiveCpp by default uses some experimental heuristics to determine if a problem is worth offloading.
-These heuristics are currently very simplistic and might not work well for you.
-They can be disabled using `--acpp-stdpar-unconditional-offload`.

 ## Algorithms and policies supported for offloading